 Heading off to a job interview is always a bit nerve racking, but heading into the interview with confidence can set you in the right direction.
 Behavioral interview questions are meant to help explain your character to the interviewee.

-Here are a few tips to help you ace the behavioral interview questions:
+Here are a few tips, from our college recruiting team, to help you ace the behavioral interview questions:

 1. Always Prepare